ITIL®– IT Infrastructure Library® for IT Service Management (ITSM) - ITIL 2011

 The most useful resources for anyone adopting ITIL are, of course, the books in the ITIL 2011 Lifecycle Publication Suite.
 The books in this set form the core guidance to the ITIL methodology, and are essential for any organisation adopting ITIL, or for students who are doing the Intermediate exams.

-IT Governance recommends these titles for anyone considering adopting ITIL:
+IT Governance also recommends these titles for anyone considering adopting ITIL:

-We offer a wide range of titles from third-party publishers supporting the methodology, including books by Randy Steinberg, all of which are available in the Randy Steinberg ITIL Book Collection, We also offer a huge selection of ITIL Foundation and Intermediate eLearning and computer-based training courses.
+We offer a wide range of titles from third-party publishers supporting the methodology, including books by renowned ITIL expert Randy Steinberg, all of which are available in the Randy Steinberg ITIL Book Collection.
+We also offer a huge selection of ITIL Foundation and Intermediate eLearning and computer-based training courses.

 ITIL & ITSM Toolkits

 Adopting IT service management best practice within an organisation can be a difficult task.
-At IT Governance, however, we have a range of toolkits that simplify the process and enable you to achieve adoption on your own:
+At IT Governance we have a range of toolkits to simplify the process and enable you to achieve adoption on your own:

 ITIL Training & Qualifications